zavolanlab/mirflowz/README.md

 # _MIRFLOWZ_

-[Snakemake][snakemake] workflow for the mapping and quantification of smallRNA-seq libraries, including miRNA and isomiR quantification.
+_MIRFLOW_ is a [Snakemake][snakemake] workflow for the mapping and quantification of smallRNA-seq libraries, including miRNA and isomiR quantification.

 ## Installation

-The whole workflow live inside this repository and will be available for you to run after following the installation instructions layed out in this section.
+The whole workflow lives inside this repository and will be available for you to run after following the installation instructions layed out in this section.

 ### Cloning the repository